crowdfavorite/crowdfavorite.github.io/views/wordpress/plugin/providers.md

 ```

-The services providers declares in an array what it can provide.
-The provides array lists the keys to retrieve the bound entities.
+The service provider 'provides' method declare in an array what it can provide.
+The 'provides' array lists the keys available in the container.
-In addition it benefit from a register method where the function add bind an entity and its value to the container.
+In addition it benefit from a register method where the function add binds an entity and its value to the container.

 #### Examples of bindings

-<b>Binding of a class</b>
+<b>Binding a class</b>

 ```
 namespace Boilerplate\Providers;